briangonzalez/jquery.arbitrary-anchor.js/README.md

 ### Custom Easing Functions
 You can easily change arbitrary anchor's easing function, which defaults to `linear`.
-Once you've added [jquery easing functions](http://gsgd.co.uk/sandbox/jquery/easing/) to your page, change the easing function by changing the global config variable:
+Once you've added the [jquery easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/) to your page, change the easing function by setting the global configuration variable:

 ```javascript
 AA_CONFIG.easingFunction = 'easeOutBounce';